led-robster/process_logger/src/readme.md

 * get the string at event pop
 * write in std output
 * the app is hidden and shows itself only when called
-* works in background as a system tray (S-tray) icon

 FEATURE
 -------------------------------------------------------------